marcoonroad/hieroglyphs/README.md

 ### Benchmarks:

-Currently, we run them against the `nocrypto` RSA/PSS implementation, and the `secp256k1` library (using a SHA256 hash on the message), besides our our implementation in pure OCaml code (although future plans include C bindings).
+Currently, we run them against the `nocrypto` RSA/PSS implementation, and the `secp256k1` library (using a SHA256 hash on the message), besides our implementation in pure OCaml code (although future plans include C bindings).
 The reports are shown on the build logs of Travis CI.
 You can as well run a benchmark test suite, it is available under the command `$ make bench`.
 It uses